yassermessahli/Numpy-Tutorial/README.md

 #### How to get the progect:
-- you can clone the repository by copying the SSH link and run this sommand in your git bash:
+- you can clone the repository by copying the `SSH` link and run this command in your command line:

 ```
 git clone [ssh link]
 ```
-- or you can simply enter to the ipynb file and click `Download raw file`
+- or you can simply open the notebook file and click `Download raw file`